LukeShortCloud/rootpages/markdown/wine.md

 * snoop = Calls between native DLLS.
 * synchronous = Use X11's synchronous mode.
 * tid = Provides the process ID from where each call came from.
-* timestamp = Provides a timestmap for each log.
+* timestamp = Provides a timestamp for each log.

 The full list of debug channels can be found at https://wiki.winehq.org/Debug_Channels.

 WINEDLLOVERRIDES can be configured to use DLLs provided by Wine and/or Windows DLLs.
 There are two different types of DLLs in Wine:

 * b = Builtin Wine DLLs.
-* n = Natie Windows DLLs.
+* n = Native Windows DLLs.

 Syntax: